jacebenson/cedar/docs/docs/docker.md

 After the work we did in the base stage, building the web side amounts to copying in the web directory and running `yarn rw build web`.

 This stage is a bit of a simplification.
-It foregoes Redwood's prerendering (SSG) capability.
+It foregoes Cedar's prerendering (SSG) capability.
 Prerendering is a little trickier; see [the `web_prerender_build` stage](#the-web_prerender_build-stage).

 If you've included environment variables in your `redwood.toml`'s `web.includeEnvironmentVariables` field, you'll want to specify them as ARGs here.